-- Mole River Road bridge at Tablelands Creek is being restored with significant substructure pile foundation rehabilitation required. - o Boorook Road bridge at Boorook Creek has had a new timber structure prepared offsite and being arranged for transport to site. - o Barlows Gate bridge replacement at Acacia Creek is being prepared for commencement by Contractors.
+- o Mole River Road bridge at Tablelands Creek has all substructure work completed and should be completed by the end of May. - o Boorook Road bridge at Boorook Creek will have the new timber structure transport to site in May / June. - o Barlows Gate bridge replacement at Acacia Creek has commenced and is due for completion in mid May.